A248/CitieSworld/Convention.md

 ### PvP Rights

 Players with this permission must be notified and allowed to leave the property, should the landlord suddenly allow pvp for them.

+### Contractual Rights

+Players with this permission, when binding themselves in a contract with another player, have the right to the upholding of their contracts, with one exception, that lock-in contracts, or those which force a player into repeating/continuous transaction, are prohibited.

 ### Combat-Logging and Quitting